 - Your computer is good enough for running the ESRI ArcGIS.
 If you need a copy of the student edition ArcGIS Desktop 10 installation disk, please place a request at http://geog.nau.edu/courses/rh83/disk/request.asp.

 - NAU provides remote login to a virtual lab server which has the complete ArcGIS suite.
-For GSP 536 (enterprise geodatabase), you have to use the virtual lab to connect to our database.
+For GSP 536 (enterprise geodatabase), you must use the virtual lab to connect to our database.
 Performance of this virtual lab server is not bad if you have a high-speed internet connection.

-20) Once I am accepted how soon can I start courses?
+21) Once I am accepted how soon can I start courses?
 How many courses can I take at the same time?

 - No. Any course applied towards a bachelor’s degree or undergraduate certificate can not be used again towards graduate certificate or degree.
 Similarly, any course applied to a graduate degree that you have already been awarded cannot be applied to another graduate degree.

 - For the Integrated BS-MS degree, up to two classes at the 400 level can be "double dipped" with approval of your MS advisor.

 22) After earning a Certified or Master's degree, will career placement assistance be available?

 - Our department does not provide this in a formal manner.
 Such opportunities, however, do become available informally on a regular basis, and NAU offers career assistance through the Gateway Center that can assist you.